GoKEV/motd-splash/README.md

 This project was created in 2018 by [Kevin Holmes](http://GoKEV.com/).

-- Update 2019-05-10 :: After the new Red Hat logo was released at Red Hat Summit 2019, the shadowman style logo was replaced by the new RHT logo
+- Update 2019-05-10 :: After the new Red Hat logo was released at Red Hat Summit 2019, the shadowman style logo was replaced by the new RHT logo as default